adairneto/adairneto/Study Practices.md

 - Do not take verbatim notes, focus on the lecture
 - Free recall (textbook closed) after the lecture
 - List what you didn't understand (academic disaster insurance)
-- Leave empty space for review
+- Leave empty space for the review

 What to do during breaks?